Finding Probabilities In Exercises 15–18, the population mean and... | Channels for Pearson+

 Standard Error

 Standard Error (SE) measures the dispersion of sample means around the population mean.
-It is calculated as the population standard deviation divided by the square root of the sample size (SE = σ/√n).
-Understanding SE is essential for determining how much variability to expect in sample means and for calculating probabilities.
+It is calculated as the population standard deviation divided by the square root of the sample size (SE = sigma/√n).
+In this scenario, the SE will help determine how likely it is for the sample mean to be less than 24.3 given the population parameters.

 Recommended video: